raspberrypilearning/using-scratch2/worksheet.md

 ### Updating an existing installation
 You can follow this guide to [update an existing SD card](https://www.raspberrypi.org/learning/software-guide/update-sd-card/) to the newest build.

 After updating your SD card to the latest build, you should also install the Chromium mods which will enable the Flash player software.
 Then reboot your pi to allow the changes to take effect.
+Open a terminal and type in the following commands:

 ```
 sudo apt-get install -y rpi-chromium-mods